Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.40 team ERA that ranks 18th among all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.44).

-- The Pirates give up the sixth-fewest home runs in baseball (90 total, one per game).
+- The Pirates allow the sixth-fewest home runs in baseball (91 total, one per game).

-- Hill makes the start for the Pirates, his 18th of the season.
-He is 7-8 with a 4.60 ERA and 88 strikeouts in 94 2/3 innings pitched.
+- Keller (9-4) is aiming for his 10th victory when he gets the starting nod for the Pirates in his 19th start of the season.
+He has a 3.52 ERA in 110 2/3 innings pitched, with 125 strikeouts.

-- The lefty last appeared on Sunday against the Milwaukee Brewers, when he tossed five innings, allowing three earned runs while giving up three hits.
+- The righty's last time out came on Tuesday against the Los Angeles Dodgers, when he went five innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.